 - A. Mineral Exploration.
-By statute, exploration for locatable minerals is allowed on all state lands except those specifically closed to location.
+By statute, exploration for locatable minerals is allowed on all state lands.
 A land use permit is required under most circumstances.
 Hand prospecting and exploration activities generally do not require a permit.
 DNR may determine that some forms of access will not be allowed in specific areas to avoid resource damage. - B. Open to Mineral Location.
 By statute, all state lands are open to mineral location unless specifically closed.
 Where an area is open to mineral location, a miner has the right to stake a mining location regardless of the surface use designation or classification.
 Any adverse effects of mining on surface resources or uses will be managed through compliance with state laws and regulations and borough ordinances and management intent and guidelines in this plan.
 Reclamation activities are directed by the Mining Reclamation Act (AS 27.19) and regulations (11 AAC 97).
-(Note: Mineral entry on Alaska Mental Health Trust Land is not authorized without the prior approval of the Trust Land Office of DNR in accordance with 11 AAC 99.)

-- C. Reclamation of Mined Land.
+(Note: Mineral entry on Alaska Mental Health Trust Land is not authorized without the prior approval of the Trust Land Office of DNR in accordance with 11 AAC 99.
+Mineral entry on land owned by the University of Alaska is not authorized without the prior approval of the University of Alaska, Land Management office.) - C. Reclamation of Mined Land.
 The reclamation of mining operations, including placer mining, must meet the reclamation standards given in AS 27.19.
 The reclamation law provides a standard that miners must meet during and after mining.
 The mining operation must be conducted in a manner that prevents unnecessary and undue degradation of land and water resources and requires that reclamation occur "contemporaneously" with the mining operation.
 Regulation 11 AAC 97 (Mining Reclamation) details the specific requirements that must be followed.
 In designated habitat areas, annual reclamation will be required concurrent with mining.
-Reclamation will be required to restore degraded fish and wildlife habitat and prevent hazards to navigation. - D. Mining in Fish Habitat.
+Reclamation will be required to restore degraded fish and wildlife habitat and prevent hazards to navigation.

+- D. Mining in Fish Habitat.
 When DNR issues a permit for mining in or adjacent to designated fish habitat, conditions of the permit will require any necessary measures, such as levees, berms, seasonal restrictions, and settling ponds that will allow the operation to meet water quality standards and statutes and regulations governing the protection of fish.
-Mining in fish habitat requires permits from DEC and DNR, Office of Habitat Management and Permitting.
-DNR, OHMP permits are not required in marine waters or estuarine areas outside of the intertidal channel of specified anadromous fish streams.
+Mining in fish habitat requires permits from DEC and ADF&G. Such permits are not required in marine waters or estuarine areas outside of the intertidal channel of specified anadromous fish streams.
 The intertidal channel is that portion of the bed and banks below the mean high water level.
-However, a Special Area Permit issued by ADF&G is required if the project is located within a legislatively designated area, including uplands, estuaries or tidelands. - E. Offshore Prospecting Permits (OPP).
+However, a Special Area Permit issued by ADF&G is required if the project is located within a legislatively designated area, including uplands, estuaries or tidelands.
+Since less than 50% of all anadromous streams are listed in the ADF&G Catalogue of Anadromous Waters, DNR should consult with ADF&G prior to the issuance of an authorization where stream channels are present. - E. Offshore Prospecting Permits (OPP).
 Under AS 38.05.250 an exclusive right to prospect for deposits of minerals offshore may be granted through authorizations issued by DNR.
 DNR determines what areas will be offered for offshore prospecting.
 If workable mineral deposits are found offshore, the permittee must apply for a lease in order to develop the mineral deposit.
-The Alaska Department of Fish and Game has stated that it has initially determined mining in areas designated Habitat or occupying estuarine areas to be a nonconforming use under the ACMP.
+The Alaska Department of Fish and Game has stated that it has initially determined mining in areas designated Habitat and estuarine areas to be a nonconforming use under the ACMP.
 ACMP procedures will be used to determine whether mining can be made a conforming use and, if mitigation is possible, determine the appropriate mitigating measures needed to protect fish and wildlife resource values.